JakeQuilty/katacoda-scenarios/Part1/step8.md

 The secret is displayed.

-TIP: If the secret is not displaued, try generating the token again.
+TIP: If the secret is not displayed, try generating the token again.
 You have eight minutes between generating the conjur token and fetching the secret with BotApp.